nikhil2406/Engineering-Manager-Resources/README.md

 your experiences, and help others navigate their challenges too.

 ## How
-Every scenario is categorized with a title, context, approach (one or many).
+Every scenario is categorized with a title, context and handling (one or many approaches).
 An approach could have positives, challenges and potential pitfalls.

 Ideas to improve are welcome!